-Social workers work with a specific group of people, including children, family members, elderly, and adults in crisis and help them to resolve the problems they are facing.
+5. Social worker – Social workers work with a specific group of people, including children, family members, elderly, and adults in crisis, and help them to resolve the problems they are facing.
 As a social worker, you will serve the community that they have a presence in by assisting the clients that are affected due to issues such as neglect, domestic violence, child abuse, mental health and substance use by parents or children.

 The knowledge of social dynamics and social institutions learned by sociology majors helps to assess the clients and help them to resolve their problems.
 Active listening and communication skills are essential in assessing the clients’ problems and advising them on ways to improve their lives.

 The work involves closely monitoring the students and their response towards the teaching style of the professors or teachers.
 This job is also intended to monitor the primary and secondary education levels as the learning pattern is subjected to many questions these days.

 Sociology majors have a foundation to analyse the perspective of humans from different societies and different backgrounds and its overall impact as a member of society.
 Graduates with good observation skills, innovative ideas to overcome the issues, interactive skills, analysing and policy suggesting skills would be an ideal candidate for this career.

 The work of an HR is also to connect a good touch with the customers and help employees to solve problem-related works.
 Human resource representatives also need to show fineness in their interactions in a broad range of groups and individuals.
 They must also be equipped to analyse the work roles and access the practical suitability for jobs.

 Sociologist majors learn the interviewing skills which are crucial for such evaluation.
 HR staff members use problem-solving skills to mediate conflicts and resolve personal issues.
 Analytical and decision-making skills help to evaluate the market alternative structures for current employees.

-A media planner is a brand strategist who works at advertising agencies and creates ad campaigns for various clients.
+8. Media planner – A media planner is a brand strategist who works at advertising agencies and creates ad campaigns for various clients.
 Media planners associate themselves with the clients and work with them regularly to help them make decisions about how a certain media campaign will unfurl.